javisiierra/RickAndMortyApp/README.md

 # RickAndMortyApp

-This Android application, built with Kotlin, consumes the [Rick and Morty API](https://rickandmortyapi.com/) to display character information in a user-friendly interface.
+This Android application, built with Java, consumes the [Rick and Morty API](https://rickandmortyapi.com/) to display character information in a user-friendly interface.

 ## Features